AnujPancholi/fullstackopen2020-part4/README.md

 **NOTE:** The code isn't exactly the same as that in the course but it behaves in the same manner.

+## Exercise 4.4

+Wrote a simple totalLikes function that calculates the total likes with a simple reduce.
+Then made some mock arrays of json to test said function, hardcoded into the test.

+My approach for writing the actual test, instead of explicitly writing the test case for each array of json, I thought of somehow putting all the test cases in an array and then calling the `test` (which it seems is essentially a function) block for each of the test cases (DRY principle).
+So, I came up with a way of defining a test case such that all the things needed to run the test case, excluding the function to be tested itself, are contained in the test case.

+I defined the test cases as an array of objects, where each object would represent a test case, and would have the following properties:

+ - `description`: The description or test name that is associated with the test.
+ - `params`: An array of the exact parameters that have to pe passed to the function.
+The params can be defined as an array becasue the array can just be spread using the spread operator and can be passed to any function we please.
+ - `assert`: A function that takes the function to be tested as a parameter, and performs the assertion on it with the same `params` mentioned in the test case object.

+ With the test cases designed in this format, I could just iterate over the test cases and devfine a `test` block for each.

+ Few of the advantages of this approach that I can think of:

+  - Each `test` block need not be defined individually.
+  - Since the `assert` function takes the function to be tested ("target" function) as a parameter, we can change out the function if whenever we want without changing the test cases.
+In fact, we can have two competing functions that do the same thing and test them both with the same test cases.
+This makes for better reusablilty.
+  - A test for anything has two essential parts - *how* something is tested and *what* it is tested with.
+Each test case represents *what* it's tested with, which changes from test case to test case, and the test block itself represents *how* it's tested, which remains constant for all test cases.
+This can make for better testing because we are testing a function with several different test cases in the *same manner*, without writing the test block repeatedly. **Note:** Of course how each `assert` function is implemented represents the *how* as well, and I did this becasue some test cases need to be asserted differently (`toBeClose`, `not.toBe`, etc), but is still makes for better separation of the *what* and the *how*.

 ---